Nike Launches New Plus-Size Line To Include More Body Types

 The famed athletic brand is working towards inclusivity as it announces a new plus-size line.
-Nike is launching a new line including sports bras, running pants and tops, leggings, and ‘athleisure’ in sizes up to 3X and bra sizes up to 38E.
+Nike is launching a new line including sports bras, running pants and tops, leggings, and “athleisure” in sizes up to 3X and bra sizes up to 38E.

 While this may not include all body types, it is a step in the right direction, according to fashion site Bustle.